bahaidev/textbrowser/README.md

         base for the file's path and the path of its internally-referenced locales
 1. Configuration
-    1. Add URL params which can include/disable modules to simplify screen
+    1. Add URL params/prefs which can include/disable modules to simplify screen
         1. Hide advanced formatting options (make savable in preferences)
 1. Refactoring
     1. Rename localization strings, especially auto-field ones; consider